Skip to content

 • The Minnesota Constitution Article XIII, Section 1: Requires the legislature to establish a “general and uniform system of public schools,” interpreted as guaranteeing equitable access to education for all Minnesota students, regardless of immigration status.

 Despite federal attempts to cut immigrant and undocumented learners off from education, Minnesota law protects education access and equity for immigrant and undocumented learners—and educators have the power and responsibility to uphold it.
-These strategies ground your leadership in state protections and strengthen advocacy for every student’s right to learn.

-Here’s what educators can do right now:
+Here’s what schools can do right now to Push Back/Push Forward with equity:

-Affirm every student’s right to K–12 education.
+1. Affirm every student’s right to K–12 education.

 • Under Plyler v.
 Doe and Minnesota’s Constitution, undocumented students cannot be denied access to K–12 public education.